TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 5/Galatians 5.25.md

 ---

-If we live by the Spirit, by the Spirit let us also walk.
+If we live by the Spirit, let's also walk by the Spirit.